TurfDb/TurfGen/Carthage/Checkouts/SourceKitten/Carthage/Checkouts/Commandant/Carthage/Checkouts/Quick/Documentation/SettingUpYourXcodeProject.md

 # Setting Up Tests in Your Xcode Project

-With the exception of the Command Line Tool project type, when you create a new project in Xcode 7, a unit test target is included by default.
-[See specific instructions for a Command Line Tool Project](#setting-up-a-test-target-for-a-command-line-tool-project).
+When you create a new project in Xcode 7, a unit test target is included by default.
 To write unit tests, you'll need to be able to use your main target's code from within your test target.

 ## Testing Swift Code Using Swift